carlosfranzreb/myclimbz/README.md

 Some fields should only be displayed if a checkbox is checked.
 For example, in the session form, date and conditions are only necessary when the session involves real climbing, not only adding a projects.
 Therefore, if the checkbox "Only adding projects" is checked, those two fields are hidden.

-To hide fields when a checkbox is checked, define their IDs in the `toggle_ids` attribute of the checkbox as a string containing the IDs, separated by commas.
+To hide fields when a checkbox is checked, define their IDs in the `toggle_ids` attribute of the checkbox as a string containing the IDs, separated by commas and **without spaces**.
 The template will then add an on change event listener to the field with the JS function `checkboxToggle`, which receives the checkbox ID and the value of the `toggle_ids` attribute.

 This is how it is done for the example mentioned above: